RagnarRa/Moo/Flappy/skil4/README.md

 grunt server
 ```

-# Responsive
+# Responsive and look
-We tested the game on various devices with different resolutions, iphone 6, ipad mini and galaxy s4
+We tested the game on various devices with different resolutions, iphone 6, ipad mini and galaxy s4.
+We also made a game icon and an png image for phones if a user want's to add a link to the game on his homescreen.

 # CSS Precompiler
 We used SASS for CSS components throughout the assignment